pushkin-consortium/pushkin/docs/packages/pushkin-api.md

 **Returns:** None

-Enable the default endpoints a simple experiment would use.
+Enable the default endpoints that a simple experiment would use.
 This makes it possible to use the default Pushkin Client calls.
-The default endpoints are
+The default endpoints are:

-> * ‘/startExperiment’, ‘startExperiment’, taskQueue, ‘post’
+* `'/startExperiment', 'startExperiment', taskQueue, 'post'`
-> * ‘/getStimuli’, ‘getStimuli’, readQueue, ‘post’
+* `'/getStimuli', 'getStimuli', readQueue, 'post'`
-> * ‘/metaResponse’, ‘insertMetaResponse’, writeQueue, ‘post’
+* `'/metaResponse', 'insertMetaResponse', writeQueue, 'post'`
-> * ‘/stimulusResponse’, ‘insertStimulusResponse’, writeQueue, ‘post’
+* `'/stimulusResponse', 'insertStimulusResponse', writeQueue, 'post'`
-> * ‘/endExperiment’, ‘endExperiment’, taskQueue, ‘post’
+* `'/endExperiment', 'endExperiment', taskQueue, 'post'`

-## setDirectUse
+### setDirectUse

 **Arguments:**